softwaremill/ox/doc/basics/error-handling.md

 Ox uses two channels, through which errors can be signalled:

-1. exceptions: used in case of bugs, unexpected situations, integrating with Java libraries
+1. exceptions: used in case of bugs, unexpected situations, when integrating with Java libraries
-2. application/logical errors: represented as values, using `Either` or as part of a custom data type
+2. application/logical errors: represented as values, using `Either`s, or as part of a custom data type

 ## Exceptions